 USC Coach Josh Henson Leaving For Purdue Job Ahead Of Las Vegas Bowl

+USC Coach Josh Henson Hired At Purdue Ahead Of Las Vegas Bowl

 The USC Trojans have seen their roster ravaged by transfer portal defections.
 The offensive side of the ball will have to replace seven starters, including three offensive lineman.
 USC head coach Lincoln Riley will also be on the lookout to find a replacement for his co-offensive coordinator/offensive line coach as well.